I-M-Iqbal/I-M-Iqbal.github.io/content/blog/For-Women-Ltd-v-The-Scottish-Ministers.md

 The PSED required organisations subject to the duty to collect data about those that engage with them who have protected characteristics and take steps to improve equality in several specified ways.

-### Difficulties with data collection:
+##### Difficulties with data collection:

 Data collection would be difficult because:
 - Gender reassignment and sex are distinct categories under th EA therefore duty holders have to collect data on both.
 - Trans people with GRCs would fall into the sex category or perhaps both but those without GRCs would only be part of the gender reassignment characteristic.
 There is no coherent justification for this distinction between trans people with GRCs and those without.

-### Difficulties with provisions that require duty holders to have action to promote equality under the PSED:
+##### Difficulties with provisions that require duty holders to have action to promote equality under the PSED:

-The difficulties with data collection would affect the ability of duty holders to promote equality as required under the PSED.'The distinct discrimination and disadvantage faced by women as a group or trans people would simply not be capable of being addressed by the PSED because the group being considered would not be a group that, because of the shared protected characteristic of sex, has experienced discrimination or disadvantage flowing from shared biology, societal norms or prejudice.’
+The difficulties with data collection would affect the ability of duty holders to promote equality as required under the PSED."The distinct discrimination and disadvantage faced by women as a group or trans people would simply not be capable of being addressed by the PSED because the group being considered would not be a group that, because of the shared protected characteristic of sex, has experienced discrimination or disadvantage flowing from shared biology, societal norms or prejudice.".
 The needs of transgender people and cisgender people are different and should be considered differently or the PSED would be less effective.

-### Difficulties with positive action to promote equality as permitted under S.188/9:
+#### Difficulties with positive action to promote equality as permitted under S.188/9:

 The same difficulties described above under the section titled difficulties with provisions that require duty holders to have action to promote equality under the PSED  also apply here.
 Duty holders would not be capable of ensuring their positive actions address the needs of all trans people.
 For example, trans women with GRCs would be covered by positive measures taken to ensure equality under sex and under gender reassignment whereas trans women without GRCs would only be covered by positive actions taken under gender reassignment.